anubhabMajumdar/GameAI-Homework/Homework 2/README.md

 2. PathFinding algorithms

 To test the pathfinding algorithms, please run DriverClass.java.
 It provides a simple GUI to test and compare both Dijkstra's and A* algorithm on both the graphs and two different heuristic for A* algorithm.
-I have used the freely available processing library called "controlP5" for the GUI - http://www.sojamo.de/libraries/controlP5/#about.
+I have used the freely available processing library called "controlP5", developed by Andreas Schlegel, 2015, for the GUI - http://www.sojamo.de/libraries/controlP5/#about.
 The library and its documentation is referenced to the best of my knowledge in the source code.
 Here are the references- http://www.sojamo.de/libraries/controlP5/#about, http://www.sojamo.de/libraries/controlP5/#examples and http://www.kasperkamperman.com/blog/processing-code/controlp5-library-example1/.

 3. Pathfinding and pathfollowing in indoor environment